 - Admitted to practice law only in the states listed above.

-Cory is a partner in the Vorys Columbus office and a member of the labor and employment group.
+Cory is a partner in the Vorys Orange County office and a member of the labor and employment group.
 He represents employers in a variety of industries on a wide range of employment matters, including the Fair Labor Standards Act, the Age Discrimination in Employment Act, the Americans with Disabilities Act, Uniformed Services Employment and Reemployment Rights Act, the Family and Medical Act Leave, Title VII, state anti-discrimination and retaliation laws, as well as noncompetition, Trade Secret Law and other restrictive covenants.

 Cory also provides training and counseling on daily workplace issues, including hiring decisions and disciplinary issues, employment agreements, handbooks, workplace policies and noncompetition, nonsolicitation and confidentiality agreements.

 - Decertification of conditionally certified class in a nationwide collective action under the Fair Labor Standards Act